RTGMFF: Enhanced fMRI-based Brain Disorder Diagnosis via ROI-driven Text Generation and Multimodal Feature Fusion: Experiments and Discussion

 \subsection{Qualitative Visualization of RFTG}

 Fig.~\ref{fig:rftg_vis} showcases two representative fMRI samples.
-The surface plots illustrate varying levels of activation—weak, moderate, and strong—using light, medium, and dark red tones, respectively.
+The surface plots illustrate varying levels of activation using light, medium, and dark red tones, respectively.
 In the lower panels, the sentences generated by our RFTG module are presented.
 The precise alignment between the highlighted regions and the textual descriptions demonstrates that the RFTG module effectively translates quantitative BOLD statistics into anatomically accurate, comprehensible reports.